SalishSeaCast/salishsea-site/site/nemo/index.rst

 Results
 -------

-The most recent Storm Surge Forecast is available at http://salishsea.eos.ubc.ca/storm-surge/forecast.html.
-More on our storm surge modelling is available at the bottom of this page, see :ref:`StormSurgeModeling`.
-Research results on current and previous nowcasts and forecasts are available `here`_.
+Our results are available in a number of formats:

+* Our Storm Surge forecast: http://salishsea.eos.ubc.ca/storm-surge/forecast.html
+* A more general storm surge portal: http://salishsea.eos.ubc.ca/storm-surge/

+* You can subscribe to our storm surge atom feed for Vancouver: http://salishsea.eos.ubc.ca/storm-surge/atom/pmv.xml

+* Static plots of our results are: http://salishsea.eos.ubc.ca/nemo/results/

+* Animations on ocean viewer: http://oceanviewer.org

+* Full access to our nowcast results in numerous formats via an ERDDAP server: https://salishsea.eos.ubc.ca/erddap/

 .. _NEMO: http://www.nemo-ocean.eu/
-.. _here: results/index.html

 Domain
 ------